jschoeley/mocy/README.md

 ### strata

 - region_iso:
-  ISO 3166-1 alpha-2 country code when region is nation state;
+  ISO 3166-1 alpha-2 country code when region is nation-state;
-  ISO 3166-2 region code when region is subdivision of nation state
+  ISO 3166-2 region code when region is subdivision of nation-state
 - sex:
   Male and Female
 - age_start: